Virtual-Domain-driven-design/domain-driven-design-heuristics/heuristics/_design_heuristics/use_orm_in_domain_model_when_rate_of_change_is_low.1.md

 # Short description

-When your domain model does not change quickly you can decide to use a ORM mapping framework in your domain.
+When your domain model does not change quickly you can decide to use a ORM mapping framework (for instance: JPA, EntityFramework) in your domain.
 This way we don't need to create mapping between the domain model and the repository model.

 # Examples